gmoe/piano_fundamentals/README.md

 # Fundamentals of Piano Practice

-This is [Sphinx](http://sphinx-doc.org/) adaptation of Chaun C. Chang’s excellent book, [Fundamentals of Piano Practice](http://pianopractice.org/).
+This is [Sphinx](http://sphinx-doc.org/) adaptation of Chuan C. Chang’s excellent book, [Fundamentals of Piano Practice](http://pianopractice.org/).
 Why bother?
 Well there are a quite few formatting improvements from the original PDF, including inter-document links, clean bulleted lists, and